chromaui/chromatic-cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report 🐞
 about: Found a bug in our CLI?
 Please open an issue.
-Is there a problem with Chromatic or Storybook?
+Is there a problem with the Chromatic platform?
 Please contact support.
 labels: needs triage, bug
 ---